nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 TokenBindingMessage in 0-RTT data, this document also describes how a client decides what TokenBindingMessage to send in 0-RTT data and how a server should interpret that message.

+If a client does not send any 0-RTT data, or if the server rejects the client’s 0-RTT data, then the client MUST use the existing 1-RTT exporter, as defined in
+{{I-D.ietf-tokbind-protocol}}.

 0-RTT Exporter
 --------------